Last updated on March 20th, 2023 at 08:48 pm

 - Schedule it in.
 Go for a family walk every evening after dinner, walk to school together, visit a different park every Sunday afternoon, plan a vacation in the mountains.
 Be intentional and make it a part of your every day life.

-You are never too young or too old to reap the benefits of nature.
-With warm weather upon us, there’s no better time than now to spend more time outdoors.
+You are never too young or too old to reap the benefits of spending time with nature.
+With warm weather upon us, there’s no better time than now to get outdoors.